 Step two: cut a 1 and a half foot long, wood spindle from a hard wood and place it in the depression.
 While maintain pressure on the spindle, roll it between the palms of your hands, running them quickly down in a burst of speed.
 You have to repeat the motion until the tip of the spindle glows red and ember is formed.

-Step three: Gently tap the fireboard to deposit the ember onto the bark and material and blow it to start a flame.
+Step three: Gently tap the fireboard to deposit the ember onto the bark and material.
+Blow on it to start a flame.
 Add more burning material once the fire starts to catch up.

 Another method that help you produce ember used thousands of years ago.
 This technique requires a fireboard made from soft wood and a hard shaft that will be rubbed in a groove carved in the fireboard.
-For some, this technique seems simpler than the hand drill but, again, with a little practice everyone should be able to do it.
-You can see this technique at work by watching this video.
+For some, this technique seems simpler than the hand drill.
+However, with a little practice everyone should be able to do it.

 Here are the steps: